How to Create Bootable Linux USB Drive

 Creating Bootable Linux USB Drive with Etcher

-Creating Bootable Linux USB Drive using Etcher is a relatively straightforward process, just follow the steps outlined below:
+Creating Bootable Linux USB Drive using Etcher is a relatively straightforward process:

 Connect the USB flash drive to your system and Launch Etcher.